nyvyn/nyvyn.github.io/_posts/2025-08-11-disposable-software.markdown

 But with AI, anyone with an idea can describe it, generate working code, and have a usable tool in minutes or hours.

-This shift is about empowering more people to be builders and creators.

 It frees you to:

 * Solve a problem that exists only this week